prahimi94/math-skills/README.md

 Standard Deviation
 Instructions

-Your program must be able to read from a file and print the result of each statistic mentioned above.
-In other words, your program must be able to read the data present in the path passed as argument.
+The program reads from a file and prints the result of each statistic mentioned above.
 The data in the file will be presented as the following example:

 189
 113